hzhaoaf/CTDiagnosis/README.md

 of a person suffering from lung cancer.
 - All CT images are firstly pre-processed and partitioned into regions via **Region growing** algorithm, and then **Fast Discrete Curvelet Transforms**(FDCT) Algorithm is applied to extract the most 14 distinctive features from the pre-processed image.
-Finally the extracted features ,labels together with their corresponding patient's info are trained by **Support Vector Machine**(SVM).Once the Lung cancer model is established, it could tell the probability of a patient suffering from lung cancer with his info and CT images sequence.With the increased use of this software the prediction accuracy is improved continuously.
+- Finally the extracted features ,labels together with their corresponding patient's info are trained by **Support Vector Machine**(SVM).
+- Once the Lung cancer model is established, it could tell the probability of a patient suffering from lung cancer with his info and CT images sequence.
+- With the increased use of this software the prediction accuracy is improved continuously.

 ###Technologies